PERT Method: How It Actually Works in Project Scheduling (2026)

 The total float can be calculated by subtracting the Early Start date of an activity from its Late Start date or Early Finish date from its Late Finish date.

-Pert Method -Critical Path - Pert Chart Example Program Evaluation And Review Technique
+PERT Method -Critical Path - PERT Chart Example Program Evaluation and Review Technique

 When we analyze the network diagram we will see that there are some paths and every path have duration.